SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Because we are still developping and improving the SWHAP process you may stumble upon some difficulties, have some doubts on the best practices to adopt or you may just want to suggest an improvment.

-To do so, you can join our mailing list: https://sympa.inria.fr/sympa/subscribe/swhap?previous_action=info
+To do so, you can join our SWHAP [mailing list](https://sympa.inria.fr/sympa/subscribe/swhap?previous_action=info) and share your questions and your comments with the community.

 What is the content of this guide?
 --------------------